For other NFTS masters courses

 Please send us links to a Showreel, no longer than 10 minutes in length.
 Other acceptable films are a continuous narrative piece of fiction storytelling.
 You should clearly identify your role on the production in the titles at the beginning and end of the piece.
 It should clearly identify you as the camera operator and also the creator of the lighting design, i.e. that you are Cinematographer/Director of Photography.

-- each submitted item on the DVD must have original titles and credits at the beginning and the end.
+Each submitted item must have original titles and credits at the beginning and the end.
 Work in progress is not acceptable.